-Realtor Hacks: How to Master the Art of Work-Life Balance in 2019
+Realtor Hacks: How to Master the Art of Work-Life Balance

 I know every realtor’s been there… that moment when we’ve felt our calendars were wittingly out to get us and we simply didn’t know how to proceed.

 Many realtors protest that their jobs consume their lives, making them feel they have no time for their families and personal endeavors.
 But the reality is that YOU make your priorities and YOU allocate your own time, for better or for worse.

 So the perennial question remains: How do insanely busy realtors attain a healthy work-life balance?